zerocrates/CreativeCommonsChooser/README.md

-This plugin contains the Creative Commons library with another free and open source licence.
+This plugin contains the Creative Commons library with another free and open source license.
 See `views/shared/javascripts` folder.

 Contact